 Bank accounts mostly get activated within 24 hours of opening.
 However, this time varies and could be more depending on the type of account.
 For example, a domiciliary account will take more time to be set up compared to a local account.

-How Can I Open an Account without BVN?
+Can You Open a Bank Account Without BVN?

 No. You require a BVN to open an account with any bank in Nigeria.
 However, some mobile money accounts do not require that you provide a BVN.
 But they are more restricted and can't be operated like a traditional bank account.